rich-strain/README-Generator/README.md

   ## License
- This project is licensed under the Apache license.
+ This project is licensed under the MIT license.

   ## Contributing